""

 Course Description

-This course emphasises research, theory and knowledge of creative work and play in early childhood education.
-The value of creative thinking within the frame of the curriculum in early childhood education and primary school education is discussed and related to methods to stimulate and motivate play and art activities.
-The goal is that students gain skills in using research findings to plan and conduct creative work and play with preschool and primary school children.
-Students are supported to gain initiative, analytical thinking and independence in their own studies.
-Students will gain experience in developing their own understanding and skills in different areas of arts.
+This course emphasises research, theory, and knowledge of creative work and play in early childhood education.
+The value of innovative thinking within the curriculum of early childhood education and primary school education is discussed, along with methods to stimulate and motivate play and art activities.
+The goal is for students to develop skills in applying research findings to plan and conduct creative work with preschool and primary school children.
+Students are supported in developing initiative, analytical thinking, and independence in their studies through pedagogical documentation.
+Students will gain experience in developing their understanding and skills in different areas of the arts.

 Distance learning